parcel-bundler/website/src/features/code-splitting.md

 These scenarios include but are not limited to...

-- Porting over your config from another build tool or bundler to parcel
+- Porting over your config from another build tool or bundler to Parcel
 - Reducing your HTTP requests without duplicating assets, in favor of over-fetching
   - We've found over-fetching and loading fewer bundles overall can greatly benefit measurements like TTI, especially for very large projects
 - Creating an optimized shared bundle for a specific route or set of modules